 Each practice should verify with third-party payers whether the influenza vaccine is a covered benefit and how it will be paid.
-Third-party payers include commercial insurers, Medicaid fee for service, and Medicaid managed care.
+Third-party payers include private commercial insurers, self-insured plans, Medicaid fee for service, Medicaid managed care, Children's Health Insurance Programs (CHIP) plans and Tricare.
 Although the Affordable Care Act (ACA) allows for those enrolled in group or individual private health plans to be eligible to receive vaccines without any cost-sharing requirements when provided by an in-network provider, some plans such as grandfathered plans may be exempt from the ACA requirement.

 Review the fee schedules and contracts regarding payment levels for vaccines.
 Make sure there is a provision in the fee schedule that allows for payment to be in an amount equal to the sum of both the cost of the vaccine and related practice expenses to store the vaccine(s).
-Some carriers will base health-plan payment at a level of average wholesale price (AWP) or average sales price (ASP).
+Some third-party payers will base payment at a level of average wholesale price (AWP) or average sales price (ASP).
 It is important to identify the source of the AWP or ASP, as there are several vendors providing these figures, as well as verify that the current AWP or ASP is being referenced.
 The AAP supports use of the CDC Vaccine Private Sector price list as the basis for the vaccine cost as this lists the manufacturer's current vaccine price.
 Unlike sources of AWP, the CDC private payer vaccine price list is not proprietary and is a more readily transparent source of actual vaccine acquisition costs.
 It is based on the manufacturer's price for vaccines and is updated as soon as price changes are reported as opposed to ASP and AWP, which are updated quarterly.

 Include a provision in the contract for the health plan to pay no less than the vaccine acquisition cost plus related practice-expense costs.
 For information on the total costs related to the vaccine product, see the AAP Business Case for Pricing Vaccines.
 (Member benefit, log-in required).
 Sample contract language on vaccines is available in the AAP Vaccine Addendum to Payer Contracts.
 (Member benefit, log-in required).

-VFC is not an option for those children covered by private health insurance providing immunization benefits.
+The Vaccines for Children (VFC) Program is not an option for those children covered by private health insurance providing immunization benefits.
 This program is for children aged birth through 18 years who:

-Have no health insurance
+2. Have no health insurance,

-Are Native American or Alaska Native, or
+3. Are American Indian or Alaska Native, or

-AAP chapters and/or their pediatrics councils may decide to also follow up with the state Medicaid and Children's Health Insurance Programs, respectively, to ensure coverage of the vaccine, its administration, and practice-related expenses.
+AAP chapters and/or their pediatrics councils may decide to also follow up with the state Medicaid and CHIP Programs, respectively, to ensure coverage of the vaccine, its administration, and practice-related expenses.
 Children eligible for Medicaid should receive the vaccine through the VFC program.
 The AAP has developed The Business Case for Pricing Immunization Administration in a Federal or State Supplied Environment to inform payers and practices of the practice expenses that need to be covered and paid when vaccines are provided to the practice.

 It is important to remember when coding for the influenza vaccine that the following information is relayed to the coder or biller:

-Route of administration (eg, IM, intranasal)
+Route of administration (eg, intramuscular (IM), intranasal)